Raffaello/br-archive/README.md

 The `lib-bra` is wanted to be in pure C.

 The only exception is for the `filesystem` module aspect that is using C++ `filesystem` module to have a simpler cross-os filesystem APIs.
- (do not want to implement for each specific OS).
+> (Not interested for this project to implement FS primitives for each specific OS in plain C).
- The `bra_fs` can be used directly in C++, but `lib-bra` is using the C wrapper `bra-fs_c`.

 ## Self-Extracting Archive

-The self extracting archive will be done in the following formats:
+The self extracting archive will be created in the following formats:

 ### PE/EXE